ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_expressly_campaigns/competitions/pink-floyd-the-dark-side-of-the-moon-box-set.markdown

 section1-content: "<p>One of the best-selling and most critically acclaimed albums\
   \ of all time The Dark Side of The Moon also introduced The iconic album cover artwork\
   \ by Hipgnosis featuring a prism representing the band’s stage lighting, the record’\
-  s lyrics, and the request for a ‘simple and bold’ design.</p>\r\n<p>Speak To Me,\
+  s lyrics, and the request for a ‘simple and bold’ design.</p>\n<p>Speak To Me, On\
-  \ On The Run, Time… are some of the hits you could find in this amazing album, so\
+  \ The Run, Time… are some of the hits you could find in this amazing album, so think\
-  \ think no more and enter the form below for a chance to win.
-Good luck!</p>"
+  \ no more and enter the form below for a chance to win.
+Good luck!</p>\n"
 entry-title: "Win Pink Floyd The Dark Side Of The Moon Box Set!"
-entry-content: "Enter the draw to win Pink Floyd The Dark Side Of The Moon Box Set\
+entry-content: "<p>Enter the draw to win Pink Floyd The Dark Side Of The Moon Box\
-  \ by completing the form below before 23:59 on 11th of March 2019."
+  \ Set by completing the form below before 23:59 on 11th of March 2019.</p>\n"
 has-winner: false
 prize-description: "Pink Floyd The Dark Side Of The Moon Box Set."
 special-conditions: "Multiple entries are allowed up to one every day.\r\nThis competition\